This post may contain affiliate links. Please read our disclosure policy.

 • cup plus 2 tablespoons enchilada sauce

-• Optional: chopped green onions, chopped tomatoes, sliced black olives, and/or sour cream.
+• Optional for topping: chopped green onions, chopped tomatoes, sliced black olives, and/or sour cream.

 Instructions

-• In a 10" skillet over medium heat, heat oil 30 seconds.
-Add onions and cook, stirring occasionally, 2 minutes.
-Stir in garlic and cook an additional 1 minute.
+• Cook the Onions and Garlic: In a 10-inch skillet over medium heat, heat oil for 30 seconds.
+Add onions and cook, stirring occasionally, for 2 minutes.
+Stir in garlic and cook for 1 minute.

-• Add ground beef, salt, pepper, chili powder, and cumin and cook, stirring occasionally, until beef is brown, about 8 minutes.
+• Cook the Beef: Add ground beef, salt, pepper, chili powder, and cumin.
+Cook, stirring occasionally, until browned, about 8 minutes.

-• Remove pan from heat and transfer cooked ground beef to a paper towel lined plate to drain.
+• Drain the Beef: Remove the pan from heat and transfer the cooked beef to a paper towel-lined plate to drain.

-• Spread 2 tablespoons of enchilada sauce over bottom of a small baking dish.
+• Prepare the Baking Dish: Spread 2 tablespoons of enchilada sauce over the bottom of a small baking dish.

-• Warm tortillas so they are pliable.
-Place 1 tablespoon of cheese in the center of each tortilla, then divide meat evenly between each tortilla.
-Roll up each tortilla tightly, then arrange in a baking dish.
+• Fill and Roll the Tortillas: Warm tortillas until pliable.
+Place 1 tablespoon of cheese in the center of each tortilla, then divide the beef evenly between them.
+Roll tightly and place seam-side down in the baking dish.

-• Pour ⅓ cup of enchilada sauce over tops of the tortillas and sprinkle the remaining cheese over the top.
+• Add Sauce and Cheese: Pour ⅓ cup of enchilada sauce over the tortillas and sprinkle the remaining cheese on top.

-• Bake for 20-25 minutes or until cheese has melted.
-Enjoy hot.
+• Bake: Bake for 20-25 minutes, or until the cheese is melted.
+Serve hot.

 Notes